zongruxie4/Neo-Backup/FAQ.md

 ```
 xyz/abc-📦-def/some-file-name-addition
 ```

 ## How do I create a support log?

 use `preferences / Tools / Terminal / SUPPORT` (...wait...) then share the file (or find it in `<backupdir>/!-LOGS`)

+## How do I filter on changed data?

+you can't...

+We know, Titanium Backup had this feature.
+We also discussed it.

+Some Android versions ago, we checked how much data changes every day.
+We found that almost all apps have changed data.
+* Those that don't, have a very small data size (apps like bubble level, calculators etc.), so they do not matter much.
+* Those with bigger data usually update it frequently (especially messaging apps).
+* The number of files is also much bigger today.
+Scanning all those data files does not make much sense.

+It is easier to have categories (= different schedules) of important and less important apps/data with corresponding backup intervals.

 ## Troubleshooting